Click to Call: (248) 283 - 7000

 Oakland County Criminal Court – Visit the official website for Oakland County, Michigan to learn more about their district court’s criminal division.
 Access the site to learn more about the procedures for the criminal division, possible forms you may need before you enter the courtroom, common felonies & misdemeanors, and the court’s contact information.

-Criminal Defense Lawyers in Michigan – Use the Lawyer Legion online attorney directory to find the top criminal defense attorneys in the State of Michigan.
-The system of ranking lawyers focused on objective criteria such as membership and leadership in not-for-profit specialty bar associations including the National Association of Criminal Defense Lawyers (NACDL) and the Criminal Defense Attorneys of Michigan CDAM.
+Lawyer Legion Criminal Defense Information Center for Michigan – Use the Lawyer Legion online attorney directory to find important information about criminal laws in Michigan, local court resources, and detailed information about lawyers and law firms in the State of Michigan.
+Find specialists and leaders in the field of criminal defense such as those who are members of not-for-profit specialty bar associations including the National Association of Criminal Defense Lawyers (NACDL) and the Criminal Defense Attorneys of Michigan (CDAM).

 Back to top